TheBlueGamer55/LD31-EGoOS/README.md

 LD31-EGoOS
 ==========

-A game made for Ludum Dare 31
+A game made for Ludum Dare 31 using mini2Dx